-- Admission to the D.Min. program requires the completion of the M.Div. degree or its educational equivalent. - A minimum graduate school grade point average of 3.25 on a 4.00 scale is preferred. - Significant ministry experience is required, typically a minimum of 3 years. - Applicants applying to the Mentoring D.Min. or to the Hybrid/Online D.Min.
-(Spiritual Renewal, Contemplative Practice and Strategic Leadership) programs, and whose first language is not English, must demonstrate English competency as part of the application process.
+- Admission to the D.Min. program requires the completion of the M.Div. degree or its educational equivalent. - A minimum graduate school grade point average of 3.25 on a 4.00 scale is preferred. - Significant ministry experience is required, typically a minimum of 3 years after the completion of the M.Div. degree or equivalent. - Applicants applying to the Mentoring D.Min. or to the Hybrid/Online D.Min.
+(Spiritual Renewal, Contemplative Practice and Strategic Leadership)

+programs, and whose first language is not English, must demonstrate English competency as part of the application process.
 Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language).
 See English Proficiency requirements below for preferred scores.

-Students applying to the Cohort model D.Min. program (Practical Theology of Healing, Reconciliation and Transformation in Korean Contexts) are not required to show English proficiency.
+Students applying to the Intensive Cohort D.Min. program (Practical Theology related to Healing, Reconciliation and Transformation in Korean Contexts) are not required to show English proficiency.

 M.Div.
-Equivalency: Per ATS guidelines, M.Div. equivalency is defined as 72 graduate semester units or comparable graduate credits in other systems that represent broad-based work in theology, biblical studies and the arts of ministry and that include a masters degree and significant ministerial leadership.
-Twelve semester units of the 72-unit requirement may be fulfilled by 24 semester units of upper division undergraduate coursework in Theology or Religion.
+Equivalency: Per ATS guidelines, M.Div. equivalency is defined as 72 graduate semester credits or comparable graduate credits in other systems that represent broad-based work in theology, biblical studies and the arts of ministry and that include a Master's degree and significant ministerial leadership.
+Twelve semester credits of the 72-credit requirement may be fulfilled by 24 semester credits of upper division undergraduate coursework in Theology or Religion.
 Graduates of Korean institutions who have obtained an M.Th. degree meet the M.Div. equivalency requirements.
 Determination of whether or not equivalency has been achieved is determined upon receipt of official transcripts and supporting documentation, not before.

-Doctor of Philosophy (Ph.D.):
+Doctor of Philosophy (Ph.D.)